Threats to Hawaiian Monk Seals

 Beachgoers as well as their pet dogs can disturb seals that haul out on beaches to rest, molt, and rear pups.
 Such disturbance can force seals into the water interfering with these necessary seal behaviors.
 In some cases, people have fed seals or otherwise encouraged direct interactions with seals, resulting in their acclimation to people.
 This, in turn, can increase the possibility of seals approaching and harming people.
 In the interest of public safety, the seals involved in these interactions are sometimes caught and translocated to areas where they will not interact with people.

 At times these interactions have been malicious.
 In 2016, a man was arrested for approaching a pregnant female monk seal resting on a Kauai beach and striking it in head several times with his fist.
 Video of the attack was recorded by a passerby on a cell phone and the man was charged with violating MMPA provisions prohibiting harassment of marine mammals.
-In 2016, NMFS staff and its partners responded to 20 cases that required seals being displaced to protect human safety (e.g., seals in semi-enclosed areas with high levels of human activity, particularly involving children) or seal safety (e.g. seals on boat ramps or in polluted canals).
+NMFS staff and its partners frequently respond in cases that require seals to be displaced to protect human safety (e.g., seals in semi-enclosed areas with high levels of human activity, particularly involving children) or seal safety (e.g. seals on boat ramps or in polluted canals).

 As noted above, monk seal research and management staff and their partners undertake a number of interventions each year to address various life threatening or hazardous situations (e.g., dehookings, disentanglement, entrapped animals, clipping umbilical cords, reuniting mothers and pups, treating abscesses, deworming, and hazing animals away from hazardous situations).
 Between 1980 and 2016, 1,165 interventions were made, including 38 in 2016.
 Analyses of those cases indicate that about 75 percent of those cases (885 interventions) have probably or likely improved the involved animals’ survival chances.
 From subsequent information on the survival and reproduction of treated animals, NMFS estimates that up to 28% of the current population has benefited from interventions.